/ delegates · admitted manifold

 Build & measure

-Built against the admission battery.
+Built against the qualification scope.
 Every failure mode is a gate.
 Prompt iterations first, weight iterations only if needed.
 Every iteration produces measured numbers.

 Phase 3